-You can then update MySQL and its components by the following command, for platforms that are not dnf-enabled:
+Upgrade MySQL and its components by the following command, for platforms that are not dnf-enabled:

 sudo yum update mysql-server